 Want to give praise for teamwork or have the ability to bring the relevant person into a conversation in order to resolve issues quickly?
 With @mentions you can!
 You can include as many team members, even groups, as you want- right in one comment.

 For more information about @mentions, see this article.

-- Go to the comment or answer section of your 15Five.
+1. Go to any comment or answer section of your Check-ins.

 2. Type in the @ symbol and the first letter or two of the team member or group you want to include.